 Possible side effects of opioids include:

-Depression is commonly experienced in patients diagnosed with pancreatic cancer.
-Often, the depression is noted before the diagnosis of cancer is made.
+Depression is commonly experienced in those diagnosed with pancreatic cancer.
+Often, the depression is noted before the diagnosis is made.
 If you are feeling the symptoms of depression—extreme fatigue, lack of interest in things that once mattered to you, mood swings—for at least 2 weeks, talk with your doctor.

 If appropriate, your doctor can recommend therapy, support groups, medications, or other means of managing depression.